Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game has been criticized for being overwhelming and not fitting the intended eerie atmosphere, detracting from the overall experience.
-Players expressed a desire for a more atmospheric soundtrack, clearer objectives, and the inclusion of a volume slider to adjust the music and sound effects.
-Overall, the current music choices seem to hinder gameplay rather than enhance it.
+The music in the game has been criticized for being overly intense and not fitting the eerie atmosphere, detracting from the overall experience.
+Players expressed a desire for a more atmospheric soundtrack and the inclusion of a volume slider to adjust the music and sound effects.
+Overall, the current music does not enhance gameplay and may hinder player immersion.

 • “If you were going for an eerie vibe, I recommend a different soundtrack.”